Faculty & Staff

 Laura Rodríguez López, Ed.D.Assistant Professor of InstructionPhone: 813.974.3126 |

-With a B.A. in Psychology & Political Sciences from the University of Puerto Rico, an M.A. in Educational Leadership & Administration from Argosy University, and an Ed.D. in Program Development & Educational Innovation from the University of South Florida, Dr. Rodríguez has over fifteen years of experience in the education field.
-Her expertise lies in teaching, student advising, training, and enrollment management.
-Dr. Rodríguez's research interests include the advancement of knowledge and practice in education through behavioral equity, educational inclusion, program evaluation, improvement science, and applied inquiry.
-Her teaching and research primarily focus on disability studies, with a particular interest in promoting equity and inclusion for individuals with developmental disabilities.
+Dr. Rodríguez holds a B.A. in Psychology & Political Sciences from the University of Puerto Rico, an M.A. in Educational Leadership & Administration from Argosy University, and an Ed.D. in Program Development & Educational Innovation from the University of South Florida.
+She has over fifteen years of experience in teaching, advising, training, and program administration.
+Her inquiry interests focus on education, program evaluation, improvement science, and workforce development, with a particular emphasis on disability studies.

-In addition to her academic work, Dr. Rodríguez is actively involved in service and professional affiliations, including serving as the Secretary for the National Training Director’s Council and Spanish Caucus Steering Committee Member for the Association of University Centers on Disability (AUCD), and as a member of various other professional organizations.
+Beyond her academic work, Dr. Rodríguez is actively involved in professional service, including serving as Secretary for the National Training Director’s Council and as a Steering Committee Member for the Spanish Caucus of the Association of University Centers on Disability (AUCD), along with participation in various other professional organizations and advisory committees.

 Recent Publications